ROGITHGANESH/Square-root-of-a-number/README.md

 ## Program:
 ```
 # Program to find the square root for the given number(newton's method) using function.
-# Developed by: SANTHOSH KUMAR R
+# Developed by: ROGITH GANESH.R
 # RegisterNumber : 212223240153
 def newton_method(number,iterations=100):
     for i in range(iterations):